camenduru/stable-diffusion-webui-colab/README.md

 - Example I will try train streamer jinnytty
 - I will use Park Min-young but the prompt keyword will be parkminyoung
 - Create a new drive folder MyDrive/AI/training/parkminyoung crop photos (512x512) with https://www.birme.net then add photos
-- Go to Diffusers tab and click `Train DreamBooth`
+- Go to the Diffusers tab and click on `Train DreamBooth`
+- Go to the Diffusers Test tab and test your model using the `parkminyoung person drawing` template `instance_prompt class_prompt your_prompt`
+- Go to the Convert DreamBooth tab and click on `Convert Diffusers to Original Stable Diffusion`
+- If you want to send it to HuggingFace, use the HuggingFace tab `Push File to 🤗 Hugging Face`

 ## Licenses
 https://github.com/huggingface/diffusers/blob/main/LICENSE